neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 Evaluation of auditory feedback during singing is hypothesized to result in “error” signals that reach the song system.
 :::

-In the brain of the sender, dopamine activity is suppressed when learned communication signals are worse than predicted, and activated when learned communication signals are better than predicted.
-Therefore, dopamine could provide a ***teaching signal*** for vocal learning.
+In the brain of the sender, dopamine activity is suppressed when learned communication signals are worse than predicted, and activated when learned communication signals are better than predicted.[^Gadagkar-2016] Therefore, dopamine could provide a ***teaching signal*** for vocal learning.

 :::{figure} /images/VTA-encode-prediction-error.png
 :width: 500